-2011-12 School Effectiveness Index Manual
+2012-13 School Effectiveness Index Manual

 The main purpose of the Dallas ISD is to improve student academic achievement.
 One way the district measures schools' ability to improve achievement is with its School Effectiveness Index, or SEI.
-The SEI is a value-added measure of students' performance on state- and district-mandated tests in grades 1-11 and the schools' improvement on other variables affecting student achievement, such as graduation rate and enrollment in Advanced Placement courses.
+The SEI is a value-added measure of students' performance on state- and district-mandated tests and the schools' improvement on other variables affecting student achievement, such as graduation rate and enrollment in Advanced Placement courses.